ncatlab/nlab-content/pages/8/9/8/0/898/content.md

 * For any two objects $c_1,c_2\in C$, there exists an object $c_3\in C$ and morphisms $c_1\to c_3$ and $c_2\to c_3$.
 * For any two [[parallel morphisms]] $f,g:c_1\to c_2$ in $C$, there exists a morphism $h:c_2\to c_3$ such that $h f = h g$.

-Just as all [[finite limit|finite colimits]] can be constructed from initial objects, binary coproducts, and coequalizers, so a cocone on any finite diagram can be constructed from these three.
+Just as all finite [[colimit|colimits]] can be constructed from initial objects, binary coproducts, and coequalizers, so a cocone on any finite diagram can be constructed from these three.

 More generally, if $\kappa$ is a [[cardinal number]], then a **$\kappa$-filtered category** is one such that any diagram $D\to C$ has a cocone where $D$ has fewer than $\kappa$ arrows.
 Note that a [[preorder]] is $\kappa$-filtered as a category just when it is $\kappa$-[[direction|directed]] as a preorder.